veda-nayak/mcb185_homework/participation.md

 	+ I did an assessmemt
 	+ Attended class on Thursday
 	+ I met someone new!
+	+ I asked my friend a question about "\n"
 - Week 4
 - Week 5
 - Week 6